cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 )

+### Statistician meeting with Steffen Fieuws 02.07.2025
+- oppassen met adj-p-values, q values and FDR.
+Check Storey vs BH.
+- Do PCA loadings instead of correlation of metrics with PCs.
+Loadings are real correlations.
+For each PC, the metrics loadings it will sum to one.
+Use squared loadings of the PCs.

 ### Figures eventually
 Main:
 V- Dotplot of layers (x-axis) synaptic metrics (y-axis), showing effect size, directions & p values (0.1 FDR) V- PCA plot of samples of VGLUT1 & VGAT data, worked on residuals (LMEM for each of the 192 metrics)
 Supplemental:
 V- Differential analysis: LMEM for the 192 features each?
 And then FDR ajusted p values ranking for most differential feature?
 No, nothing significant
-V- Heatmap of mean features over samples
-V- Cluster analysis on top 25 differentially abundant metrics on sample level (tree) V- Epoch data of local peaks optimization
+V- Heatmap and cluster analysis of mean features over samples V- Heatmap and cluster analysis on top 25 differentially abundant metrics on sample level (tree) V- Epoch data of local peaks optimization
 V- Correlation analysis across metrics & between metrics and PCs (dougnut graph of percentage significant correlated metrics (VGLUT1 vs VGAT or CA1 vs CA3)).
-V- PCA loadings of metrics
+V- PCA loadings of metrics (dougnut graph of percentage significant correlated metrics (VGLUT1 vs VGAT or CA1 vs CA3))

 ### Notes, implementing a linear mixed model on the log2 ratio values